David-Development/LEA-HBRS-Chrome-Extension/README.md

 - Contains extension height and width.
 - Once the extension breaks the height overflow, a styled CSS scroll bar is added.
 - Style tweaks are also present to deal with scroll bar presence.

+> js/content.js

+- used to perform auto-login
+- used to add shortcut-links on top of website